jobbrIO/jobbr-server/docs/intro/welcome.md

 ## Why another JobServer?
 You might argue that there are already a couple of .NET JobServers out there.
 And you are right.
 [Quartz.NET](https://www.quartz-scheduler.net/) for instance, is very popular C# port of very popular open source Java job scheduling framework [Quartz](http://www.quartz-scheduler.org/).
 Another well known player is [Hangfire](https://www.hangfire.io/), an easy way to perform background processing in .NET and .NET Core applications.
 You could also use your favorite MessageBus or server-less framework to execute your code on a regular basis, and for sure there are a lot of stand-alone job server products that are able help you there.

-For those that wan't to compare Quartz.NET, Hangfire and Jobbr to each other, here are some hints
+For those that want to compare Quartz.NET, Hangfire and Jobbr to each other, here are some hints

 **Quartz.NET** is a mature *Scheduling Framerwork* which delegates the execution of business logic into classes that need to follow the exact contract defined by the Frameworks interfaces.
 It's a scheduler and therefore does not care about collecting the files produced by your jobs or offers a restful API to steer the jobs and their execution.